TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 23/Leviticus 23.31.md

 ---

-Ye shall do no manner of work: it is a statute for ever throughout your generations in all your dwellings.
+You shall do no kind of work: it is a statute forever throughout your generations in all your dwellings.